Separate Exchangeability as Modeling Principle in Bayesian Nonparametrics: Nested Partitions

-\paragraph*{Partially exchangeable model.} We assume mixture of normal distributions.
-Let $\GEM(\alpha)$ denote a stick-breaking prior for a sequence of weights \citep{Sethuraman1994}.
-Marginally for each subject $j$ (i.e., marginalizing over other subjects, $j' \ne j$), we assume
+\paragraph*{Partially exchangeable model.} We briefly review the partial exchangeable nested DP with common atoms (NDP-CAM) \citep{denti2023common}, which modifies the familiar nested DP (NDP) \citep{rodriguez2008nested} to allow for clustering of experimental units across different clusters of groups.
+This overcomes a possible drawback of the NDP studied in \cite{camerlenghi2019latent}, which is further discussed in \cite{lijoi2023flexible, beraha2021semi, christensen2020bayes} and \cite{soriano2019mixture}.

-with independent sampling across $i=1,\ldots,I$.
-Marginally, for one subject $j$, the first two lines of \eqref{eq:pyij-MB} imply a Dirichlet process (DP) mixture of normal model for $y_{ij},\, i=1,2,\ldots$.
-That is, the marginal law for each $j$ is a DP mixture
+We assume a mixture of normal distributions, but the same construction can be used for different kernel mixtures.
+Let $\GEM(\alpha)$ denote a stick-breaking prior for a sequence of weights \citep{sethuraman1994constructive}.
+In anticipation of the upcoming variation of the model, we start the model construction by stating the marginal model for group $j$: